Page Reviewed / Updated - September 14, 2020

 Most people immediately think of Original Medicare as a potential source of financial assistance.
 Unfortunately, Original Medicare typically does not pay for the cost of home modifications.
 However, there are some exceptions to this rule.
 Medicare may pay for assistive technology devices that are part of the modification process provided they are required for medical reasons and prescribed by a doctor.
 One might also receive assistance from Medicare in determining what home modifications are medically required.
 Medicare Part B will pay for an occupational therapist to evaluate a home and determine what changes are required.
 In fact, in 2018, Medicare lifted the caps on occupational therapy.
 Finally, in some rare instances, Medicare will pay for bathroom modifications and walk-in tubs.
 Learn about more paying for walk in tubs or stair lifts specifically.
 However, to be clear, the vast majority of home modifications for the elderly are not paid for by Original Medicare.
 If assistance is provided, it will be for the hardware associated with the modification, not for the construction component.

 However, there is good news when it comes to Medicare Advantage (MA) plans, which are available via private insurance companies.
-Also called Medicare Part C, MA plans offer all of the same benefits as does Original Medicare, but also commonly offers additional benefits that Original Medicare does not.
-Beginning in 2019, the Centers for Medicare and Medicaid Services, abbreviated as CMS, allowed MA plans to offer supplemental health benefits, which could include home modifications, for recipients that demonstrated a medical need.
+Also called Medicare Part C, MA plans offer all of the same benefits as Original Medicare.
+But it also commonly offers additional benefits that Original Medicare does not.
+Beginning in 2019, the Centers for Medicare and Medicaid Services, abbreviated as CMS, allowed MA plans to offer supplemental health benefits.
+These benefits could include home modifications for recipients that demonstrated a medical need.
 Taking it a step further in 2020, MA plans will be able to further expand their supplemental benefits to include non-medical benefits for chronically ill persons.
 However, the benefit must provide “a reasonable expectation of improving or maintaining the health or overall function” of the person receiving the benefit.
 It is our belief that home modifications will be an available benefit via more MA plans beginning in 2020.
-However, it is important to note that MA plans vary by state, and even the plans within a particular state do not offer identical supplemental benefits.
+However, it is important to note that MA plans vary by state.
+And even the plans within a particular state do not offer identical supplemental benefits.

 There are home modification assistance programs available to veterans from both the Veterans Administration and from unassociated, non-profit organizations that serve veterans.
 The VA provides multiple grants including SAH Grants, SHA Grants, and HISA Grants for this purpose.
 Also available are Veterans Directed Home and Community Based Services (VD-HCBS).
-This program provides veterans with financial assistance to help them remain living in their homes and provides them with a certain amount of discretion to use those funds as they see fit.
-Making home modifications to accommodate for a disability would be an acceptable use of funds regardless of whether or not their disability was connected to their military service.
+This program provides veterans with financial assistance to help them remain living in their homes.
+It provides them with a certain amount of discretion to use those funds as they see fit.
+Making home modifications to accommodate for a disability would be an acceptable use of funds regardless owhetherot their disability was connected to their military service.
 Learn more about Veterans Directed programs.
-Veterans pensions, such as Aid & Attendance, offer one-time bonuses for “unreimbursed medical expenses”.
+Veterans pensions, such as Aid & Attendance, offer one-time bonuses for “unreimbursed medical expenses.”
 Should a home modification be a medical necessity, veterans receiving a pension can receive a temporary increase in benefits to cover the cost.
-Finally, the national, non-profit organization, Rebuilding Together, offers home modification assistance both in the form of labor and some materials to U.S. veterans through its Heroes at Home Program.
+Finally, the national, non-profit organization Rebuilding Together offers home modification assistance both in the form of labor and some materials to U.S. veterans through its Heroes at Home Program.

 Many state governments and several agencies within the federal government have programs that help seniors with home modifications.
-The Department of Housing and Urban Development offers HUD Home Improvement Loans, and the U.S. Department of Agriculture has Rural Repair and Rehabilitation Grants.
+The Department of Housing and Urban Development offers HUD Home Improvement Loans.
+And the U.S. Department of Agriculture has Rural Repair and Rehabilitation Grants.
 Many states have a category of assistance programs referred to as nursing home diversion programs.
-These programs, as their name implies, are intended to prevent or delay nursing home placement, and as such, they offer financial assistance and support services to help the elderly remain living at home.
+These programs, as their name implies, are intended to prevent or delay nursing home placement.
+As such, they offer financial assistance and support services to help the elderly remain living at home.
 Some of these programs include home modifications as a benefit.
 A complete list of those that do is available here.
 Unfortunately, not all states offer programs.

-While the cost of a home modification can range dramatically depending on the type of modification, what many people fail to realize is that the cost can, and should be thought of, as having two components: the labor cost to make the modifications and the materials cost.
-This is an important distinction because materials for a modification can often be classified as durable medical equipment (DME), and if so, a different category of financial assistance becomes available.
+While the cost of a home modification can range dramatically depending on the type of modification, what many people fail to realize is that the cost can, and should be, thought of as having two components: the labor cost to make the modifications and the materials cost.
+This is an important distinction because materials for a modification can often be classified as durable medical equipment (DME).
+If so, a different category of financial assistance becomes available.
 For example, when adding a stair lift (or stairglide), there is the cost of the chair and the sliding track, and there is the cost to install it.
 The stair lift may be covered as durable medical equipment, while the labor to install it most certainly would not be covered.
 Read more about financial assistance for DME.